 Here is our bump – the challenges you’ll have to face when working with Shopify.

 At the moment when you need to customize your store (sooner or later, every successful e-commerce business faces such a moment), you’ll need more technical knowledge.
-Sometimes, your efforts become insufficient and you either have to dive into the technical aspects of development or hire a Shopify development company that can quickly and efficiently implement all the changes you have conceived.
+Sometimes, your efforts become insufficient and you either have to dive into the technical aspects of development or hire experts in Shopify development services that can quickly and efficiently implement all the changes you have conceived.

 Limited customization opportunity

 Still on the subject of customization, it is worth noting that not all functionality and capabilities of the platform can be customized.
 Yes, you can customize the current theme or develop a new design from scratch, expand functionality by installing third party apps or develop and implement your own modules from scratch.
 However, as for changing the platform source code or customizing the functionality of third-party apps – this is not available.

 The number of apps on the Shopify app store is one of the strongest arguments both in favor of Shopify and against the platform.

 On the plus side, you have a huge choice in terms of adding functionality to your store as well as in terms of integrating it with other tools and platforms.
 The downside is that if Shopify’s native feature set doesn’t fulfill your requirements, then you’ll be charged every month for almost every extra app installed on your store.
 Accordingly, the more features you want to add, the more it will cost you.

 To have an idea about the app’s pricing visit the Shopify app store and read the article that tells about custom Shopify apps development process and pricing: